BEAST-Fitting/beast/docs/install.rst

 Option 2
 ________

-The second option installs the package in its current version on your local computer.
-To obtain package updates you will have to again manually install the
+The second option downloads the BEAST's current version.
+To obtain package updates, you will need to again manually download the BEAST.
-package:

 Go to the `BEAST GitHub homepage <https://github.com/karllark/beast>`_ and click on the green 'Clone or Download' button, then select 'Download ZIP'.